 While changes in the evolution of how content is being made are happening at a constant and vast phase.
 Content is still being hailed as the future of marketing.
 Furthermore, when we speak of content, it is not only centered on copywriting.
 Content marketing could be in the form of:

-For marketers, an eBook is something they can use to give people some insights into their brand, area of expertise, and generate more leads.
+For marketers, an eBook is something they can use to give people some insights into their brand, and area of expertise, and generate more leads.
 An eBook must have valuable content that aims to build a connection with your target people and establish trust with your brand.

-This type of content marketing is somewhat similar to eBook, however, although this is also a long-form content, its main differences are: it is more information-dense, detail-focused, and driven by data.
+This type of content marketing is somewhat similar to eBook, however, although this is also long-form content, its main differences are: it is more information-dense, detail-focused, and driven by data.

 Marketers use case studies to give emphasis on their products and services that are being featured.
 These case studies help customers understand how such brands can add value to their lives.